mackaronina/Ask-Anywhere/README.md

 * Start the PostgreSQL database using any method.
 With DEBUG enabled, the SQLite database will be used.
 * Edit file example.env and fill it with your data including the data for connecting to the database, then rename it to .env.
 This file contains all the settings for the web application
+* Commands to run without docker:
+  `pip install -r requirements.txt`
+  `python manage.py makemigrations`
+  `python manage.py migrate`
+  `python manage.py collectstatic`
+  `python manage.py test # Run the standard tests.
+These should all pass.`
+  `python manage.py createsuperuser # Create a superuser`
+  `python manage.py runserver`
+  Open tab to http://127.0.0.1:8000 to see the main site
-* Run docker container with commands:
+* Commands to run with docker:
   `docker build -t image .`
   `docker run -p 8000:8000 image`

-Replace 8000 with your port if you are using a different port.
-Don't forget to change the port in the dockerfile.
-After this, the application will be available at http://localhost:8000.
-Make sure localhost is in the ALLOWED_HOSTS list.
+  After this, the application will be available at http://localhost:8000